measurement-factory/anubis/README.md

   removes this label when either the PR was successfully merged or its staging results are no longer fresh/applicable.
 * `M-failed-staging-checks`: Essentially duplicates GitHub "red x" mark for the _staging commit_.
-The bot removes this label when it notices that the failed checks are no longer fresh/applicable.
+The bot does not attempt to merge this PR again until a human decides that this problem is resolved and removes the label manually.
 * `M-failed-description`: The PR title and/or description is invalid (see below for PR commit message rules).
 The bot removes this label when it revisits the PR and notices that the commit message components